The Mystery of the Druids

 The Mystery of the Druids (Das Geheimnis der Druiden) is a single-player adventure video game developed by the German company House of Tales and published by cdv Software Entertainment.
 The game was first released in March 2001 for Microsoft Windows.

 The story takes place in Britain, where Detective Brent Halligan, an inspector at Scotland Yard, investigates a brutal series of murders committed in England.
 The investigation leads Detective Halligan into a mystery surrounding the demise of the British Order of Druids and eventually takes him on a trip through time itself.

 Nordic Games announced on December 5, 2014, that it had acquired the game's intellectual property.

 Gameplay

-A large portion of the game-play in The Mystery of the Druids consists of discovering clues and solving puzzles.
+A large portion of the gameplay in The Mystery of the Druids consists of discovering clues and solving puzzles.
 Clues are mainly found by moving the computer mouse over various objects on the screen and clicking them to add them to the inventory or gain information about them.
 Puzzles are often solved by combining items, using drag and drop gestures, after which the player must figure out how the newly created item is used.
 Many actions in the game require the completion of such puzzles, such as being able to use a telephone.

 Interaction with non-player characters is accomplished through dialog trees.
 These conversations with non-player characters are essential to playing the game, as many of the major plot points are revealed through conversation rather than through investigating the environment.